January 31 – Annual Parish Meeting 9:15AM

 Sunday School and Adult Forum 9:15-10:15AM. (mid-September through early June)

 Children from age 3 through grade 12 are encouraged to join us for Sunday School.
 Classroom for preschool through 8th grade are located on the lower level of the parish hall.
-High school aged youth meet in the fellowship hall for Youth Chat (when they’re not meeting off-site at Duffy’s Coffeehouse in Clarks Summit).
+High school aged youth meet in the fellowship hall for The Group (when they’re not meeting off-site at Duffy’s Coffeehouse in Clarks Summit).

 Please click here to register your preschool – grade 8 child(ren) for Sunday School.
 High school students can text “Uncle Rick” Little to participate in Youth Chat (570-840-6163).